wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/creating-custom-dashboards.rst

       :title: Create gauge visualization – Update button
       :alt: Create gauge visualization – Update button

 #.
-Click the upper-right **Save** button and assign a title to save the visualization.
+Click the **Save** button in the top right corner and assign a title to save the visualization.

 Maps
 ^^^^